gebes/ChifCalendar/README.md

 # ChifCalendar
-Simple webhook which fetches a calendar daily and posts a summary to a channel.
+This bot fetches a predefined calendar every day and posts a summary to a Discord server.
 ![](https://i.imgur.com/7Ub5mmk.png)

 ## Requirements
-1. Discord Webhook with ID and URl
+1. Discord Webhook with ID and URL
 2. Direct URL to the .ics file from the calendar
 3. MySQL Database Connection URL

 Create a .env file and fill in these details like the `.env.sample` file.

 ### Database
-Simply create a "message" Table
+Create a "message" Table
 ```mysql
 CREATE TABLE message (
     id INT NOT NULL AUTO_INCREMENT,